kabachook/k8s-security/README.md

 Compared to previous versions of k8s:

 - All `kubelet`'s are using auth now
-- Can't query anything with default ServiceAccout token in pods
+- Can't query anything with default ServiceAccount token in pods

 => Pretty secure(?)